S-V-23-BootCamp-Team-F/CropDoctor/README_en.md

 ## 🍀 Introduction

-Cropdoctor is a service that diagnoses the disease of your crops and offers solutions that fit your disease.👩🏻‍🌾
+Cropdoctor is a service that diagnosis the disease of your crops and offers solutions that fit your disease.👩🏻‍🌾
 <br>

 ## 📌 System Architecture